erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 #### Implementation Progress
 - ✅ Updated `DefaultImageTransformationService` to use `CacheService` instead of direct utility functions
 - ✅ Injected `CacheService` into `TransformationService` in the service container
+- ✅ Verified that core application code now uses services instead of utility functions
-- ⚠️ Remaining Task: Update other files that import from transform.ts
+- ⚠️ Remaining Task: Update test files that still import from transform.ts
 - ⚠️ Remaining Task: Eventually remove `transform.ts` when all functionality has been migrated
-- ⚠️ Remaining Task: Update documentation to reflect the new architecture
+- ✅ Updated documentation to reflect the new architecture and progress

 ### 4. Update Test Files